 The Metropolitan Police Service said today it arrested a 37-year-old man at his home in Surrey on suspicion of conspiring to cause misconduct in a public office, without identifying him.
 Officers also detained a 46-year-old male prison worker at his home in London and a 50-year-old woman in Kent.

 The probe, known as Operation Elveden, is running parallel to investigations into phone hacking and computer hacking by reporters and editors at News Corp.
-(NWSA)’s now-defunct News of the World tabloid and its Sun newspaper, Britain’s best-selling daily title.
+(NWSA:US)’s now-defunct News of the World tabloid and its Sun newspaper, Britain’s best-selling daily title.
 The bribery arrests have focused on the Sun.

 Nick Fullagar, a spokesman for London-based Trinity Mirror, said police hadn’t been in touch with the company regarding the probe or today’s arrest.
 Turnbull was a general news reporter there until March, when he took a “voluntary redundancy,” Fullagar said.